Local Places for Nature – Breaking Barriers

 What you cannot spend the money on

-- purchase of any capital items (eg laptops, phones)
+- purchase of any capital items (for example laptops and phones)

-- actually developing a 'Local Place for Nature'.
-This has to be done through either through the Keep Wales Tidy offer for Local Places for Nature or through the separate Local Places for Nature capital grant scheme
+- actually developing a ‘Local place for Nature’ – this has to be done through either through the Keep Wales Tidy packages offer for Local Places for Nature or through the separate Local Places for Nature capital grant scheme

 How to apply

 - Visit our application portal and register an account.
-Anyone who has previously registered on our portal will need to re-register as we have a new application portal (June 2021)
+Please note: we launched a new application portal in June 2021.
+Anyone who registered on our portal before that date will need to re-register.

-- Give your project a name that starts with #Natur2
+- Give your project a name that starts with #Natur3.

-- Once you have received feedback on your Project Enquiry, complete and submit a full application.
+- When you are ready, complete and submit a full application.

-Please use this supplementary guidance alongside the application help notes to answer the questions.
-The application help notes appear as you complete the application form.
+You will need to use this guidance alongside the help notes that appear as you complete the application form.

-Start your project name/title with #NATUR2 to help us correctly identify your application.
-For example: #NATUR2TownhillNatureHeroes.
+Start your project title with #NATUR3 to help us correctly identify your application.
+For example: #NATUR3TownhillNatureHeroes.
 There is a limit of 15 words.

 Advice received in planning the project

 Please mention all advice received.
-This could include advice from the Local Nature Partnership Co-ordinator, other relevant community organisations in your locality and The National Lottery Heritage Fund.
+This could include advice from The Local Nature Partnership Co-ordinator, other relevant community organisations in your locality and the Heritage Fund

 Project end date